Nerajno/backend_final_project/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as the Capstone project for my flatiron immersive course.

 ## Available Scripts